- Boards & Commissions

 Tell your child never to accept gifts or rides from someone he or she does not know well.
 Your child should never go anywhere with another adult, even one who says you have sent him or her.
 Adopt a family code word to be used if you have to ask a third party to pick up your child and make sure your child knows never to hitchhike.

-Teach your children that no one, not even someone they know, as the right to touch them in a way that makes them feel uncomfortable.
+Teach your children that no one, not even someone they know, has the right to touch them in a way that makes them feel uncomfortable.
 Tell them they have the right to say "NO" to an adult in this situation.

 At School or at Play

-Encourage your children to walk and play with friends, not aline, and to stay in well-lighted open areas where others can see them.
+Encourage your children to walk and play with friends, not alone, and to stay in well-lighted open areas where others can see them.
 Teach your child to walk confidently and stay alert to what's going on.

 Don't hang a house key to a child's neck.
 It's a telltale sign that you won't be home when they return from school.
 Put it inside a pocket or sock.